gravitational/teleport/docs/2.3/enterprise.md

 3. The Teleport administrator will have to define Teleport Roles, for simplicity sake let them be "users", "developers" and "admins".
-4. The last step will be to define mappings from the Active Directory groups (claims) to the Teleport Roles, so every Teleport user will be assigned a role based on the group membership.
+4. The last step will be to define mappings from the Active Directory groups (claims) to the Teleport Roles.
+So every Teleport user will be assigned a role based on the group membership.

 ### Roles

-To manage cluster roles a Teleport administrator can use the Web UI or the command line using [tctl resource commands](admin-guide#resources).
+To manage cluster roles, a Teleport administrator can use the Web UI or the command line using [tctl resource commands](admin-guide#resources).
 To see the list of roles in a Teleport cluster, an administrator can execute: